carsonemery/carsonemery/README.md

 ## Hi, I'm Carson👋

 ### I'm a sophomore CS student @ the University of Utah with a minor in Advanced Financial Analysis
+### I love solving both challenging and real problems for business and users through code

 ## 💼 Recent Projects
 ### project-towel